Youngsville, Louisiana: Demographics

-As of the 2020 United States census, there were 15,929 people, 4,396 households, and 3,883 families residing in the city.
+As of July 1, 2023, according to the United States Census, there were 18,002 people.
+2020 United States census, there were 15,929 people, 4,396 households, and 3,883 families residing in the city.
 At the 2019 American Community Survey, the racial and ethnic makeup of the city was 79.6% non-Hispanic white, 12.3% Black and African American, 2.4% Asian, 2.8% multiracial, and 2.9% Hispanic and Latin American of any race.
 In 2019, for every 100 females there were 94.4 males, and the median age of the city's population was 33.1.
 Of the population, 11.2% lived at or the below poverty line, and there was a median household income of $89,038.

 Education

 Public schools

 Youngsville is part of the Lafayette Parish School System.

-The public elementary schools in Youngsville are Green T. Lindon Elementary School (located in downtown Youngsville) and Ernest Gallet Elementary School (located on Highway 92 between Chemin Metairie Parkway and Bonin Road).
-The Youngsville Middle School hosts students in sixth through eighth grades and is located at the corner of School Street and Church Street in downtown Youngsville.
-All public school students from Youngsville attend Southside High in Youngsville or attend Ovey Comeaux High School in southern Lafayette.
+The public elementary schools in Youngsville are Green T. Lindon Elementary School and Ernest Gallet Elementary School.
+The Youngsville Middle School hosts students in sixth through eighth grades and is located in downtown Youngsville.
+All public school students from Youngsville attend Southside High School in Youngsville or attend Ovey Comeaux High School in southern Lafayette.
+Youngsville also has a charter school named Acadiana Renaissance Charter Academy.